YuankaiZhu/IDS721_Project/README.md

 ### Brief

-In this project, a microservice is deployed for providing information of wanted major city including coordinate, population, belonging country and so on.
+In this project, a microservice is deployed for providing information of wanted city including coordinate, belonging country, weather and so on.

 ### Feature